 Learn more here about why people with diabetes should take extra care with their feet.

-This happens because the body tries to rid the blood of excess glucose.
+This happens due to hyperglycemia when the body tries to rid the blood of excess glucose.
 When sugar levels are high, people also drink more frequently, causing them to produce more urine.

 What does it mean if you are urinating more than usual?
 Click here to find out more.